 Building a property portfolio that can contribute towards debt reduction is one of the most effective ways to pay off your mortgage faster.
 Although some of the steps may seem counterintuitive, the end result can be a self-sustaining investment ecosystem.

 Part of your investment discipline should be the analysis of your available equity and how it is allocated.
-Any available equity should be assigned to cash flow positive investments that can contribute to debt reduction in much the same way that you paid off the high-interest debt in point one.
-As your property portfolio grows, so too does your cash flow and once you reach a critical mass, and your debt shrinks to a certain level, momentum will increase exponentially, putting you in a powerful position.
+Any available equity should be assigned to cash flow positive investments.
+They can contribute to debt reduction the same way that you paid off the high-interest debt in point one.
+As your property portfolio grows..
+So too does your cash flow and once you reach a critical mass.
+Your debt shrinks to a certain level.
+Momentum will increase exponentially.
+Which will put you in a powerful position.

 When it comes to financial arrangements, loyalty is sometimes rewarded..and sometimes isn’t.
 Make sure that your current financial arrangements are beneficial for your circumstances, and benchmark them against competitive offerings.
-Maintain relationships with your financial institutions to make sure that you are in a position to have hard conversations when needs be, or to ask for a review your existing financial products.
+Maintain relationships with your financial institutions.
+You need to make sure that you are in a position to have hard conversations when need be.
+Or to ask for a review of your existing financial products.

 Remember, it’s your responsibility to make sure you are paying the least amount of money to maintain your investment portfolio.

 It’s not exciting, but it is certainly effective.
-Add up all of your spending on a weekly basis, including coffee, lunches, small items of clothing and anything else that could potentially be removed.
-That amount of money, or at least a portion of it, can then be allocated to your mortgage repayments.
+Add up all of your spendings on a weekly basis..
+Including coffee, lunches, small items of clothing and anything else that could potentially be removed.
+That amount of money, or a portion of it, can then be allocated to your mortgage repayments.
 Watching your spending is more about discipline than anything else, so take care to have accountability measures in place.

 Small and incremental improvements can make a massive difference to your mortgage over time.
 Remember, when you are talking about 20 or 30 years worth of repayments.
 The savings you can make over time can be in the tens of thousands.